Mira0507/dtdatatable_loop/README.md

 I love to use [`DT::datatable`](https://rstudio.github.io/DT/) in my data analysis using rmarkdown (Rmd).
 It's especially practical when printing tables by providing a wide variety of functionality such as interactive column arrangement, search bar, entry adjustment, and more.
 It allows me to explore my RNA-seq data table by arranging differentially expressed genes by the size of log2FoldChange or false discovery rate.
 On the other hand, it was pretty much painful when implementing in a for loop.

 In this demo, I'll be sharing a simple trick to implement `DT::datatable` in a for loop which I learned recently.
 My demo is super simple but you will find more useful applications [here](http://michaeljw.com/blog/post/subchunkify/).
-I also recomment to visit [this thread](https://stackoverflow.com/questions/39732560/why-does-datatable-not-print-when-looping-in-rmarkdown).
+I also recommend to visit [this thread](https://stackoverflow.com/questions/39732560/why-does-datatable-not-print-when-looping-in-rmarkdown).

 ## Requirement

 My demo requires the R package `DT`.
-More info bout the package is found here:
+More info about the package is found here:

 - GitHub: https://github.com/rstudio/DT
 - Documentation: https://rstudio.github.io/DT/